Chair, 2013-14: Judy Kutulas, 20th-century American history, American women's history, media history

 This course introduces students to the historical forces leading to, and scholarly debates about, slavery in African History.
 Students examine the nature and development of domestic slavery to the nineteenth century as well as the slave trade systems across the Saharan Desert and the Atlantic Ocean.
 Students "do history" using primary sources to retrieve the African voices and agency in discussions of the slave trade and debating themes such as ethnicity, kinship, state formation, and colonialism.
 Counts towards Africa and the Americas concentration.

 This seminar, using only eyewitness accounts, examines African slavery in the United States, the Caribbean, and Latin America.
 Typical readings include the narrative of Frederick Douglass, Harriet Jacobs' autobiography, and the writings of slave-holders like Mary Chesnut.
 Topics include the slave trade, the origins of African-American culture, women and slavery, and the origins of the Civil War.
 The course concludes with an examination the process of emancipation.
 Offered periodically.
-Counts towards ARMS and American studies majors and ARMS and Africa and the Americas concentrations.
+Counts towards race and ethnic studies and American studies majors and race and ethnic studies and Africa and the Americas concentrations.

 Norwegian folklore tells of a place east of the moon and west of the sun where dreams are realized.
 For hundreds of thousands of immigrants from Norway this fabled place was America.
 They called it, as does St. Olaf's own college hymn, Fram, Fram, "a home in the west."
 This course explores the stories of Norwegian America through its literature and other forms of popular writing created from the 19th through the 21st centuries.
 It considers, among other forms, novels, shorts stories, drama, children's literature, memoirs, letters, diaries, travel accounts, biographies, journalism, popular history, and film.
 Offered alternate years.

 Students examine the overthrow of American segregation through several decades of agitation for civil rights.
 This seminar focuses primarily on the South, though students also discuss northern race relations.
 Primary accounts from the era constitute the assigned readings.
 Among the topics covered are the segregated South, Martin Luther King and his critics, the Black Power movement, and the rise of white backlash politics.
 Offered periodically.
-Counts towards ARMS and American studies majors and ARMS and Africa and the Americas concentrations.
+Counts towards race and ethnic studies and American studies majors and race and ethnic studies and Africa and the Americas concentrations.

-This seminar examines American society since 1945, with particular emphasis on the years between 1945 and 1975.
+This seminar examines American society since 1945.
 The main focus is social history.
 Topics include the impact of the Cold War, migration to the suburbs, post-industrial society, the culture of the 1950s, civil rights, the Vietnam War, the student movement, the sexual revolution, and Watergate.
 Sources include novels, essays, magazine stories, films, and documentaries.
 Offered most years.
 Counts towards American studies major and women's and gender studies major and concentration.

 Selected topics in historical studies, depending on instructor.